 Actions that preserve the affordability of existing homes play a key role in preventing displacement and allowing lower-income and BIPOC tenants to remain in place despite the displacement pressures in their neighborhoods.
 These actions range from resale controls to demolition and conversion protections.
-A Community Opportunity to Purchase/Tenant Opportunity to Purchase Act, if adopted, would allow for tenants to access the wealth building and stability benefits of homeownership.
+A Community Opportunity to Purchase/Tenant Opportunity to Purchase Act, if adopted, would allow for tenants to access the wealth building and stability benefits of homeownership (Action 2.2.8).
 Historic preservation actions also preserve cultural institutions and history that would otherwise be at risk of loss due to gentrification.
+Since 2014, Oakland has approved 56 Mills Act Contracts for the purposes of the repair and maintenance of historic properties-, and anticipates a similar trend through the 6th cycle (Action 2.1.4).